-Violation 3 & 4 Email sent to parent/guardian and student.
-Administrator will confiscate student's phone for the day; student will pick up the phone at the end of the school day.
-Violation 5 & 6 Email sent to parent/guardian and student.
-Administrator will confiscate student phone for the day and contact parent/guardian.
-Parent will meet with a school administrator where the phone will be returned to the parent/guardian.
+Violation 3 & 4

+Email sent to parent/guardian and student.
+Administrator will confiscate student's personal electronic(s) for the day; student will pick up the personal electronic(s) at the end of the school day.

+Violation 5 & 6

+Email sent to parent/guardian and student.
+Administrator will confiscate student personal electronic(s) for the day and contact parent/guardian.
+Parent will meet with a school administrator where the personal electronic(s) will be returned to the parent/guardian.

-Any subsequent violations will result in an email home, the student's phone will be confiscated by an administrator, and a meeting with the student, parent/guardian, and school administrator will take place, which may result in extended loss of phone privileges and/or school suspension.
-Once reaching Violations 3 and beyond, student loss of cell phone will be documented as a behavior referral on the student's discipline file.
+Any subsequent violations will result in an email home, the student's personal electronic(s) will be confiscated by an administrator, and a meeting with the student, parent/guardian, and school administrator will take place, which may result in extended loss of personal electronic(s) privileges and/or school suspension.
+Once reaching Violations 3 and beyond, student loss of personal electronic(s) will be documented as a behavior referral on the student's discipline file.